-Facilities employs students as Resident Facility Assistants (RFAs) and Graduate Assistants (GAs).
-Graduate Assistant positions are 10-month paraprofessional positions contracted on a year-to-year basis.
-Position descriptions and the application for the GA positions are listed here.
+Facilities employs students as Resident Facility Assistants (RFAs) and Service Assistants.
+Service Assistant positions are 10-month paraprofessional positions contracted on a year-to-year basis.
+Position descriptions and the application for the Service Assistant positions are listed here.
 General information about the RFA program is available below.

 Operations Service Assistant Position Description - (position filled for 2017-2018)